Playbook Unlimited // Search Results For: Outreach

 Do the words "youth retreat" ever make you wince?
 Come learn practical ways to run a life-changing retreat without ripping out your hair.
 Receive step-by-step how-tos that will guide you all the way from planning to tear down.

 Justin Mayo is the Executive Director of Red Eye, Inc. in the greater Los Angeles area.
 Red Eye, Inc. provides a common ground for young Hollywood peers to develop their talents and help those in need.
-In this general session, Justin Mayo and Monty Coleman, Director of Business Affairs for Red Eye, give the pragmatics of their ministry and what makes it work.
+In this breakout session, Justin Mayo and Monty Coleman, Director of Business Affairs for Red Eye, give the pragmatics of their ministry and what makes it work.
 They encourage the youth leaders present to reach out to those outside their church walls.
 "God is bigger than the box we sometimes create...There's something about taking the focus off yourself, seeing someone else's need and allowing Jesus to walk over that relational bridge into their heart."

 With all the noise, distractions and things clawing for our attention in today's society, it is so easy to "lose our way."
 For many, however, all it takes is for one person in their life to care enough to correct and redirect.
 This issue of the Source, "Intervention," is about just that.
 It is designed as an outreach night based on the popular A&E show that goes by the same title.
 In a similar way that Antwahn's and Cristine's families hosted interventions for them, we draw the parallel of how the Lord lovingly hosts one for us as well.